JonathanIgler/JonathanIgler.github.io/_pages/cv.md

  * Colégio Geraldo de Lima, Sao Paulo, 2010
  * Colégio Exato, Sao Paulo, 2007 - 2009
  * Gisela Gymnasium, Munich, 2003 - 2007
- * SChwindschule, München, 2000 - 2003
+ * Schwindschule, München, 2000 - 2003

 Work experience
 ======
  * Currently: Junior Controller and Data Protection Coordinator at expert Warenvertrieb GmbH
-  * KER
+  * Creation and analysis of short term income statements and other important key figures
-  * Tagesgeschäft
+  * Monitoring finances of over 62 facilities
-  * Datenschutzthemen
+  * Training of emplyees, conduction of audits and assessments and maintainence and verification of all data processing activities in the company

 * Fall 2019: Working Student at expert SE
   * Leading in acquiring subsidies